 Copy and paste the below script into your own website or blog to embed this book.

-NEW YORK TIMES BESTSELLER • A seaside town helps one young woman reclaim the light after darkness in a brand-new novel from #1 New York Times bestselling author Debbie Macomber.
+NEW YORK TIMES BESTSELLER • A seaside town helps one young woman reclaim the light after darkness in an uplifting novel from #1 New York Times bestselling author Debbie Macomber.

 “Romantic, warm, and a breeze to read—one of Macomber’s best.”—Kirkus Reviews